gangadhara691/Dedalu-MCP-PII-layer/README.md

 pip install -r requirements.txt
 ```

-> A pre-built `dedalu` environment already lives in this repo.
+> A pre-built `dedalu` virtual environment already exists here.
 Recreate it with the commands above if needed.

 Configuration
 -------------